urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/06 Exceptions.md

   The type of the catch variable will be the most specific superclass of the exceptions listed Any number of classes may be listed in a multi-catch clause but none of them may have an
     ancestor/successor relationship between them
+  The exception parameter in a multi-catch clause is implicitly final, so unlike single catch it can't be reassigned

 Auto-closable resources
   Try can also be used to autoclose an object that extends the interface Closeable or Autocloseable